How to Extract Followers from Any Twitter Account for Lead Gen

 - Irrelevant accounts (clearly outside your target market)

-- Competitors (unless you're specifically researching them)
+- Competitors (unless you are specifically researching them)

 - Accounts with no bio (harder to personalize outreach)